 When to See a Spine Surgeon for Lower Back Pain

 In general, most lower back pain can be assessed and treated by your family practice physician.
 If your pain continues or your doctor believes a consult with a specialist is warranted, you may be referred to a spine specialist such as the Denver spine surgeons at Neurosurgery One.
+With our comprehensive back and neck pain program, we also are able to order imaging, provide a diagnosis, and develop a treatment plan that starts with the therapies outlined above.
 If you are unsure about where to turn for help, please call our office and we are happy to answer your questions and tell you whether a visit to a spine surgeon makes sense.